adfresca/sdk-unity/README.md

 #### iOS

-For iOS, Unity requires to do the same installation work as a native project.
-After checking all the components from package file, build and export Xcode project from Unity.
+For iOS, Unity requires you to do the entire installation just like an iOS native project.
+After checking all the components from the package file, you need to build and export a Xcode project from Unity.

-Install iOS SDK with following ['iOS SDK Installation'](https://github.com/adfresca/sdk-ios/blob/master/README.md#installation) section of our iOS SDK guide.
+Install iOS SDK by referring to the following ['iOS SDK Installation'](https://github.com/adfresca/sdk-ios/blob/master/README.md#installation) section of our iOS SDK guide.

 ### Start Session

-Now, start to put some simple SDK codes in your app.
-You first need to call startSession() method with setting your API Key.
-To get your API Key, go to our [Dashboard](https://admin.adfresca.com) and then click 'Settings - API Keys' button in your app's 'Overview' page.
+Now you need to start putting simple SDK codes in your app.
+You first need to call startSession() method with your API Key.
+To get your API Key, go to our [Dashboard](https://dashboard.nudge.do) and then click 'Settings - API Keys' button in your app's 'Overview' page.

 #### Android

-Put StartSession() method when users start an app.
-Please make sure that this method is called once while your app is running.
+Put StartSession() method when users start the app.
+Please make sure that this method is called once, while your app is running.

 ```cs
 #if UNITY_ANDROID